ReadySteadyPlug/mkdocs-support/docs/quick_start_guide/index.md

 To interact with your charge point, including initial pairing and starting/stopping charge sessions, access the RSP web app as follows.
 The app will be available for both Android and iOS in the near future (July 2025):

 === "Web app"
-	If you don't want to use an app, or want to access it from your computer web browser, you can access all functionality at [https://prod.readysteadyplug.com](https://prod.readysteadyplug.com).
+	If you don't want to use an app, or want to access it from your computer web browser, you can access all functionality at [https://app.readysteadyplug.com](https://app.readysteadyplug.com).

+    !!! note Site Manager Access

+        If you are a Site Manager, please log in here at [https://app.readysteadyplug.com:8090](https://app.readysteadyplug.com:8090).

 === "iOS (coming soon)"
 	Visit the [iOS app store](https://apple.com/au/app-store/) and search for ReadySteadyPlug